elvis-epx/LoRaL2/README.md

 # LoRa parameters

 In LoRaL2 constructor, some LoRa parameters (frequency, spread and bandwidth) are pased as parameters.
-The suggested parameters in Lora-trans.ino deliver 5kbps of speed and have a good balance between reliability, range and speed, especially for testing.
+The suggested parameters in LoraL2.ino deliver 5kbps of speed and have a good balance between reliability, range and speed, especially for testing.